-The live standup comedy scene in Hong Kong is booming and it is now possible to watch live comedy four or five nights a week if you are so inclined.
+The live standup comedy scene in Hong Kong enables one to watch live comedy several nights a week if you are so inclined.
 Here we cover standup – there’s also a burgeoning improv scene.
+Note that as of December 2018, TakeOut Comedy on Elgin Street has stopped its open mics and public shows, unless its schedule indicates otherwise.

 Monday – there is open mic every Monday at Bar 109 in Wan Chai.
-It starts around 8.30 p.m.
+It starts at 8.30 p.m. and this is now the biggest open mic in Hong Kong.
 There is no cover charge.

 There are also often weekend performances by visiting comedians of some fame – as well as Take Out above, check out the Comedy HK website.
 Punchline Comedy Club also organise comedy nights in local theatres, bars and restaurants.
 There are sometimes larger events such as Russell Peters at Asia World Expo.